What is a respiratory infection?

 Respiratory tract infections (RTIs) include any infection of the sinuses, throat, airways, or lungs.
 Colds are the most common viral respiratory infection.
 Most RTIs are distinguished by the area they affect, with upper respiratory tract infections mainly impacting the area from the neck up, and lower respiratory tract infections impacting the chest area.

 An upper respiratory infection affects the nose, sinuses, and throat.
-Many children get upper respiratory infections simply because they have not yet developed a resistance to the viruses that cause an infection.
+Many children get upper respiratory infections simply because they have not yet developed an immunity to common strains of the viruses that cause an infection.
 Upper respiratory tract infections include:

 Symptoms include coughing, sneezing, headaches, sore throat, muscle aches, and a stuffy or runny nose.